Mathew-Harvey/MsSubscriptionUI/README.md

 ### Example: Adding "Acme Corporation"

-**Step 1: Find Their Company** (30 seconds)
+**Step 1: Find the User** (30 seconds)

+If John from Acme already exists:
 ```
-1. Enter any employee's email: john@acmecorp.com
+1. Enter: john@acmecorp.com (or just "john" or "@acmecorp.com")
-2. Click "Find Company"
+2. Click "Find Existing User"
-3. ✓ Company ID appears automatically
+3. See John's card appear with his details
+4. Click on John's card to select him
+5. ✓ His company details auto-fill!
 ```

 If Acme is brand new:
 ```
 1. Enter: john@acmecorp.com
 2. Click "Create New User"
-3. Click "Find Company"
+3. Click "Find Existing User" (finds the user you just created)
+4. Click on John's card
-4. ✓ Company created and found!
+5. ✓ Company created and selected!
 ```

 **Step 2: Create Their Subscription** (90 seconds)

 ```
-1. Company ID is already filled in (from Step 1)
+1. Company ID & Name are already filled in (from John's card!)
-2. Enter a name: "Acme Corp - Premium"
+2. Adjust the name if needed: "Acme Corp - Premium"
 3. Pick duration: Click "1 Year"
 4. Add what they can access:
    • Click "+ Add"
    • Click 🔍 button
-   • Search "Customer Onboarding"
+   • Type: "Customer Onboarding"
-   • Click it to select
+   • Click the workflow from search results
-   • Permissions default to "View, Start" (change if needed)
+   • Permissions are set to "View, Start" (adjust if needed)
    • Repeat for more flows/assets
 5. Click "Create Subscription"
 6. ✓ Done!
 Acme can now access those workflows.